waimea-cjmooney/200-DTD-assesment/Design.md

 The intellectual property (IP) implications of a digital technology or digital outcome (e.g. a website) relate to not infringing on the IP of others, in terms of copyright, trade marks, patents, etc..

+Since this is a website about sharing photos

 -------------------------------------------------